TheHumanoidTyphoon/donut-ascii-animation/README.md

 ## Acknowledgements
 This program is based on a similar program by Andy Sloane, which can be found [`here`](https://www.a1k0n.net/2011/07/20/donut-math.html).
 Thanks to Andy for the inspiration!

-**Note:** This program currently generates multiple donuts instead of just one rotating donut, and the code could use improvement in this regard.
-Additionally, if you would like to change the resolution of the donut, the relevant code can be found in the `draw_donut` function, where the variables `X` and `Y` are set to control the width and height of the donut.